People love bamboo and the connection with nature that it gives. Most likely it’s genetic.

-Clumps are to walk around and to stand back and view, rather that to walk through.
+Clumps are to walk around and to stand back and view, rather that to walk into.

-New shoots emerge around the outside edges close to the mother culm.
+New shoots emerge around the outside edges next to the mother culm.

 The middle of the clump is the original plant, that’s where it was planted.
 As the clump becomes established, new culms will get progressively bigger.

 So, from time to time say, every few years and when the clump gets big you’ll need to thin it out.